top of page

 The Home Deluxe Arena is built in the middle of nowhere and so with places offering booze and decent food in the immediate vicinity a bit thin on the ground, many fans head to the bars and restaurants in the centre of Paderborn beforehand.
 We recommend the Paderborner Brauhaus (Kisau 2, 33098 Paderborn) and Deutsches Haus (Kisau 9, 33098 Paderborn) which are popular meeting points for home fans and serve food if the beer sharpens your appetite.

-At the stadium there are the usual options (Bratwurst, Currywurst, Leberkäsbrätchen, Pizza etc) on offer and the local beer of choice is 'Warsteiner'.
+At the stadium there are the usual options (Bratwurst, Currywurst, Leberkäsbr

-Everything can be settled up with cash or the usual contactless payment methods (credit/debit card, Apple Pay, Google Pay etc).
+Everything can be settled up with the usual contactless payment methods (credit/debit card, Apple Pay, Google Pay etc).
+No cash is accepted.

 OTHER CLUBS IN THE AREA

-BUNDESLIGA: 1.FC Köln, Bayer 04 Leverkusen, Borussia Dortmund, Borussia MönchengladbachVfL Bochum
+BUNDESLIGA: Bayer 04 Leverkusen, Borussia Dortmund, Borussia MönchengladbachVfL Bochum 1848

-3.LIGA: Borussia Dortmund II, DSC Arminia Bielefeld, FC Viktoria Köln, MSV Duisburg, Preußen Münster, Rot Weiss Essen, SC Verl, VfL Osnabrück
+3.LIGA: Alemannia Aachen, Borussia Dortmund II, DSC Arminia Bielefeld, FC Viktoria Köln, Hannover 96 II, Rot Weiss Essen, SC Verl, VfL Osnabrück

 bottom of page